 Lindsay added Vasquez-Sanchez is an admitted gang member who has an extensive juvenile court history.

-Lindsay agreed with prosecutors there is ample evidence the crime was aggressive, violent, premeditated and willful.
+The judge agreed with prosecutors there is ample evidence the crime was aggressive, violent, premeditated and willful.

 Rodolfo Alberto Martinez, 21, the gunman, was convicted in August of capital murder, two counts of unlawful discharge of a firearm from a vehicle and three counts of committing a terroristic act.
 Martinez was sentenced to life in prison without the possibility of parole.